UPPMAX/R-matlab-julia-HPC/docs/r/evaluation.md

 - `Evaluation questions form`

-???- question "Why do you evaluate under lesson hours?"
+???- hint "Why do you evaluate under lesson hours?"

     Because we value your time: your free time should be your free time.

     We think the time lost teaching is worth it to improve our teaching.

-???- question "For teachers: what is in that form?"
+???- hint "For teachers: what is in that form?"

     - Question 1: Overall, how would you rate today's training event?